-If you wish to make a complaint about smoking in a common area of an apartment block, you should first contact the management company/residents' association of the apartment block and try to reach an agreeable solution.
+If you wish to make a complaint about smoking in a common area of an apartment block, you should first contact the management company or residents' association of the apartment block and try to reach an agreeable solution.
 If you wish to make a complaint about smoking in a hotel common area, you should first make your complaint to the hotel management.
-Remember, it is an offence to smoke in an area that has been designated 'non-smoking'.
+Remember, it is an offence to smoke in an area that has been designated non-smoking.

-If your complaint about smoking in a common area of a building has not been resolved, you should contact your local Environmental Health Officer - see 'Where to apply' below - or phone the Compliance Line at the National Tobacco Control Office, HSE for more advice.
+If your complaint about smoking in a common area of a building has not been resolved, you should contact your local Environmental Health Officer – see 'Where to apply' below.

 No. Employees are only entitled to time off work for breaks as set down in Section 12 of the Organisation of Working Time Act 1997.
 Your employer is not obliged to provide smoking breaks for employees.